Cetti's warbler: Breeding

 During the summer, the males spend most of their time establishing their territories.
 While doing this, they spend little amount of time caring for the eggs or young.
 Afterwards, the males usually attract more than one female to their territory.
 Their song plays an important role.

 In Europe the main period for egg laying is from the middle to the end of June.
 The nest is placed in thick dense vegetation usually at around 30 to 45 cm above the ground.

 The untidy cup shaped nest is made from leaves and stems and is lined with feathers, hair and other finer material.
 It is built entirely by the female.
 The eggs are laid in the early morning at daily intervals and are chestnut red in colour.
 The clutch consists of 4 to 5 eggs which measure approximately 18.0 × 13.9 mm.
 The eggs are incubated by the female beginning when the clutch is complete and hatch after 16 to 17 days.
 The young are mainly fed and brooded by the female.
 They fledge after 14 to 16 days but continue to be fed by the parents for at least another 15 days.
 The young become independent by 30 days.
 In Europe Cetti's warblers normally have two broods each year.
 They first breed when one year of age.

 Feeding

-Cetti's warbler preys on arthropods such as small, soft-bodied insects and larvae.
+Cetti's warbler is insectivorous, preying on arthropods such as small, soft-bodied insects and larvae.
 Cetti's warblers prefer tiny insects because they can digest them faster.